TravelSizedLions/kleptool-package-manager/README.md

 - Recovering from expired or missing cached dependencies
 - Extracting and normalizing disjointed project structures, and how such structures affect the implementation of the Neural A*-SMT resolver

-We'll then use these considerations and others to formulate Neural A*-SMT distance and heuristic functions.
+We'll then use these considerations and others to formulate our Neural A* heuristic functions.

 ### Motivation